-- (2) If the Student Misconduct Committee decides that a student has committed student misconduct, it may, in accordance with applicable policies and procedures - (a) impose a sanction referred to in sub-regulation (1); - (b) suspend the student for a specified period; - (c) exclude the student; and/or - (d) prevent the student from re-enrolling, receiving results, graduating or receiving an award. - (3) The power conferred by sub-regulation (2) may be exercised only if the student has first been advised that a decision under sub- regulation (2) might be made and the student is given reasonable opportunity to make a relevant submission. - (4) The Student Misconduct Officer or Student Misconduct Committee (as relevant) must inform the student in writing of a sanction or decision made under this regulation before it takes effect. - (5) A student who fails to comply with a sanction imposed under this regulation is guilty of general misconduct.
+- (2) If the Student Misconduct Committee decides that a student has committed student misconduct, it may, in accordance with applicable policies and procedures - (a) impose a sanction referred to in sub-regulation (1); - (b) exclude the student; and/or - (c) prevent the student from re-enrolling, receiving results, graduating or receiving an award. - (3) The power conferred by sub-regulation (2) may be exercised only if the student has first been advised that a decision under sub-regulation (2) might be made and the student is given reasonable opportunity to make a relevant submission. - (4) The Student Misconduct Officer or Student Misconduct Committee (as relevant) must inform the student in writing of a sanction or decision made under this regulation before it takes effect. - (5) A student who fails to comply with a sanction imposed under this regulation is guilty of general misconduct.